-To conclude our search for a new Artistic Director following the departure of Dr. Brian Dowdy, three exciting candidates will each take to podium this season to present a concert during our shortened season.
+To conclude our search for a new Artistic Director following the departure of Dr. Brian Dowdy, four exciting candidates will each take to podium this season to present a concert during our shortened season.

 Winner of the London Conducting Masterclass Competition and the Agatha C. Church Conducting Award, Grant Harville is Music Director and Conductor for the Great Falls Symphony Association and, for the 2019-20 season, Artistic Director of the Bozeman Symphony.